2018 BMW X3 preview

-BMW on Monday unveiled a redesigned X3.
+BMW on Tuesday unveiled its redesigned X3 at the 2017 Frankfurt Motor Show.

-The reveal took place at BMW’s plant in Spartanburg, South Carolina where production has just started.
+The unveiling follows an early look which took place in June at BMW’s plant in Spartanburg, South Carolina, where production is already underway.
 The first examples are due in showrooms in November, as 2018 models.

 The third-generation X3 is the first SUV based on BMW’s CLAR modular platform which made its debut in the 2016 7-Series.
 It brings some weight savings, helping the redesigned X3 to weigh in slightly less than its predecessor.
 BMW quotes a curb weight of 4,156 pounds.

 The redesigned X3 is similar in size to its predecessor, though the wheelbase has been upped by 2.2 inches to 112.8 inches, leading to more space in the cabin.
-BMW’s interior designs are starting to get a little staid though everything is well place and easy to use.
+BMW’s interior designs are starting to get a little staid though everything is well placed and easy to use.

 Like the interior, the exterior design features an evolutionary look.
 The nose is more rounded and features an enlarged grille.
 The headlights, meanwhile, adopt a thinner, more angular look.
 Moving to the rear, the tail light housings take on a more three-dimensional look.